The Pink Panther (TV series): Home media

 On February 21, 2006, MGM Home Entertainment and Sony Pictures Home Entertainment released a DVD set in France (As "La Nouvelle Panthère Rose") and Germany (As "Der rosarote Panther - Die neue Show").
 This set contains all forty episodes of the first season.
 The set was released in the United Kingdom (as "The New Pink Panther Show - Season 1, Vol 1"), but only consisted of the first twenty episodes of the first season.
 A second volume was never released.
 20th Century Fox Home Entertainment reissued the sets in February 2009, with the UK getting the same boxset as France and Germany.
 Season 2 has not seen any DVD releases.

 The show is also available on Tubi and on the official YouTube Channel.
-It was available on Pluto TV, but it has since been taken off the platform.
+It was available on Pluto TV before being taken off, but it has since been added back to the platform.
 These prints refer to the series as The New Pink Panther Show, as with the DVDs.